Muskogee man to serve life after fatal beating of south Tulsa resident

 District Judge Michelle Keely heard from family members of both the victim and defendant Monday as she formally decided Wright’s sentence.

-Tulsa police found Porter, 30, bound and beaten to death in his apartment near 71st Street and Trenton Avenue the night of Nov.
-18, 2019, while conducting a welfare check.
+Tulsa police found Porter, 30, bound and beaten to death in his apartment near 71st Street and Trenton Avenue while conducting a welfare check on the night of Nov.
+18, 2019.

 People are also reading…